Theme(s): God's mercy / our faith / a simple cry for help / God saves both Jews and Gentiles

 Matthew 15: (10-20), 21-28

-15:21-28:- Matthew tells this story with some variations from Mark's version (Mark 7:24-30).
-In Mark's version her Gentileness is spelled out as 'a Greek, a Syrophoenician by birth' (7:26) but Matthew summarises this to 'Canaanite' (22).
+15:21-28: Matthew tells this story with some variations from Mark's version (Mark 7:24-30).
+In Mark's version the woman's Gentile status and character is spelled out as 'a Greek, a Syrophoenician by birth' (7:26) but Matthew revises this to 'Canaanite' (Matthew 15:22).
 Either way, this woman is a Gentile, someone who does not belong to Israel, a point made with particular intensity by Jesus (24).

 For many centuries this story has been read as a fascinating story in which Jesus and an unnamed Gentile woman engage in a bit of clever repartee for which the woman is commended as yet another person, indeed another Gentile (see Matthew 8:5-13) who has faith (28).

-But recent years, especially through feminist critical lens, this story has received quite a 'going over'.
+But in recent years, especially through a feminist critical lens, this story has received quite a 'going over'.
 Special concerns raised include:

 - the attitude of Jesus towards the woman (harsh? unyielding until she gets the better of him?)

-- the use of the word 'dogs' to describe the position of the Gentile woman (26)
+- the use of the word 'dogs' to describe the social status in Jewish eyes of a Gentile woman (26)

 - yet again Matthew presents a woman, two woman, in fact, the mother and the daughter, without names.